Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 All Modules

-This module is structured so that 3 of the 8 meetings will serve as “movie nights” where the class will watch the films together as group.
+This module is structured so that 3 of the 8 meetings will serve as “movie nights” where the class will watch the films together as a group.
 Admittedly, these meetings will be longer than an hour, so attendance beyond the hour is optional, of course.
-After a General Introduction (Meeting 1), Meeting 2 will serve as the “movie night” for Polanski's adaptation, followed by discussion of the film in Meeting 3.
-We follow this pattern for the Kurosawa version (Meetings 4 & 5) and the Cohen version (Meetings 6 & 7), before ending with a look back at all three versions (Meeting 8).
+After a General Introduction (Meeting 1), Meeting 2 will serve as the movie night for Polanski's adaptation, followed by discussion of the film in Meeting 3.
+We follow this pattern for the Kurosawa version (Meetings 4 & 5) and the Coen version (Meetings 6 & 7), before ending with a look back at all three versions (Meeting 8).

 Creative Writing: Intro to Scriptwriting (10-Minute Scenes)